-The Atlantic County Division of Public Health is providing flu shots to those 18 years and older on a walk-in basis with no appointment necessary 9 a.m.-noon Mondays through Fridays at the Stillwater Building, 201 S. Shore Road, Northfield; and 10 a.m.-noon Tuesdays at 310 Bellevue Ave., Hammonton.
+The Atlantic County Division of Public Health is providing flu shots to those 18 years and older on a walk-in basis 9 a.m.-noon Monday through Fridays at the Stillwater Building, 201 S. Shore Road, Northfield; and 10 a.m.-noon Tuesdays at 310 Bellevue Ave., Hammonton.
 Flu shots are $15, but there is no out-of-pocket fee for Medicare Part B recipients who present their cards.
 For information see www.aclink.org/publichealth.
 For questions call 609-645-5933.

 ‘New to Medicare’ workshops

 The Atlantic County Division of Intergenerational Services is sponsoring New to Medicare workshops at the Atlantic County Library Galloway Branch, 306 E. Jimmie Leeds Road.
 The workshops address enrollment, Medicare Part A and B, Part D prescription drug coverage, supplemental coverage and Medicare Advantage Plans.
 There will also be information provided about programs that can help low-income beneficiaries offset the cost of Medicare premiums and co-pays.
 For information, contact Carolyn Conover at 800-426-9243 or 609-645-5965.

 Free fall risk screening program

 Med Rehab Therapy Center in Northfield is providing free screening with the Biodex Balance System for elderly patients that are at risk of falling Monday through Friday.
 Call to schedule your free screening at 609-645-2224.